httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the request includes an `Upload-Complete` field value set to true and a valid `Content-Length` header field, the client attempts to upload a fixed-length resource in one request.
 In this case, the upload's final size is the `Content-Length` field value and the server MUST record it to ensure its consistency.

 The request content MAY be empty.
 If the `Upload-Complete` header field is then set to true, the client intends to upload an empty entity.
-If the `Upload-Complete` header field is then set to false, the client wants to obtain the upload resource's URL before transferring data.
-This is useful when the client is not able to retrieve the resource URL in an informational response.
+An `Upload-Complete` header field is set to false is also valid.
+This can be used to create an upload resource URL before transferring data, which can save client or server resources.
+Since informational responses are optional, this technique provides another mechanism to learn the URL, at the cost of an additional round-trip before data upload can commence.

 ~~~ http-message
 POST /upload HTTP/1.1